 McKinley Creekside Cabins, Cafe, & Bakery's secret to success is our friendly, knowledgeable and professional staff!
 From the dishwashers and housekeepers to our kitchen crew, management team and everyone in between, we are passionate about what we do, love where we live and let it show!
 Meet a few of the familiar faces of Creekside.
 We hope to get to know you this summer around the campfire!

 Tracey Smith, Co-Owner

 Welcome to Denali National Park, a place I am fortunate to call my home.
 It all started around 1997 with my best friend, Holly, and a dream.
 A desire to do something on our own.
 Carving out a life that would not be traditional.
 My mom thought I was crazy, my dad said, “go for it”.
-With my son Coleman, who was two years old at the time, Holly and I staked all we had on an old historical property called McKinley Wilderness Lodge…but truth be told it started long before 1997….
+With my son Coleman, who was two years old at the time, Holly and I staked all we had on an old historical property originally called Jere-A-Tad, built in 1966 …but truth be told it started long before 1997….

 I have always had an entrepreneurial spirit since as far back as I can remember.
 I did everything from making and selling crafts, to pulling a snack wagon with homemade goodies around the neighborhood, I was that kid.
-My first restaurant was with my sister and cousin, called the Pacody Café (our names combined-of course).
+My first restaurant was with my sister and cousin, called the Pacody Café (our names combined, of course).
 We served curious creations for cheap and even had a song and dance act to entertain our guests…Kenny Rogers - "The Gambler".
-Those were the days and where the dreams started.
+Those were the days of mindful creativity and where the dreams started.

-One fateful night I met Holly and we became fast friends and immediately we met our entrepreneurial spirits combined and we started talking about businesses we could start.
+One fateful night I met Holly and we became fast friends and immediately our entrepreneurial spirits combined and we started dreaming about businesses we could start.
 Out went the TV and in came the Anthony Robbins motivational CD collection, yeah seriously.

 Holly Slinkard, Co-Owner